ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ```
 {: codeblock}

-In order to create nodes using the {{site.data.keyword.blockchainfull_notm}} APIs, you need to use the APIs in a certain sequence in conjunction with Fabric CA client.
+In order to create nodes using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric APIs, you need to use the APIs in a certain sequence in conjunction with Fabric CA client.
 To learn how to create nodes, see [Build a network by using APIs](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-apis#ibm-hlfsupport-v2-apis-build-with-apis).

 You can also use the APIs to import and then operate nodes that reside in other clusters.
 For more information, see [Import a network by using APIs](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-v2-apis#ibm-hlfsupport-v2-apis-import-with-apis).